 hospice care, and we could best provide it.

-creature had previously lived for years in a tank by herself with no sun and an improper diet.
-She
+little creature had previously lived for years in a tank by herself with no sun and an improper diet.

-turtle who went in circles so she needs help eating; Sushi who lost her feet to mites
+a paralyzed turtle who went in circles so she needs help eating; Sushi who lost her

-sunshine, soaks, buddies and good food.
-Boy, she loved her worms and
+filled with sunshine, soaks, buddies and good food.
+Boy, she loved

-spunky demeanor and made an amazing recovery.
-We bathed her twice a
+her same spunky demeanor and made an amazing recovery.
+We bathed her

-day and she hungrily ate worms and small bites of bananas.
-Nurse YoYo,
+twice a day and she hungrily ate worms and small bites of bananas.
+Nurse

 was her devoted caretaker.
 Until today.